Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Once the template document gets Template ID, you can generate the file.

-Note: Be aware that Template Document ID will usually appear a couple of seconds after the file has been uploaded.
-If the ID doesn’t appear in a maximum of two minutes - try uploading the same file one more time.
+Template Document ID appears a couple of seconds after the file was uploaded.
+If the ID doesn’t appear in a maximum of two minutes, try uploading the same file one more time.

 The waiting time solely depends on the load that Salesforce is dealing with upload time.

-If you want to see what the actual data will be available on your Document Template, feel free to use Playground tab.
-It can also serve as a means to debug the flow when things aren't going as they should be.
+If you want to see what the actual data will be available on your Document Template, feel free to use the "Playground" tab.
+It can also serve as a means to debug the Flow when things aren't going as they should be.

 Try changing the Locale definition in your settings, for example, and see how data changes.
 Magic isn't it?